-A \$1.00 decrease in the assumed public offering price of \$15.45 per ADS would decrease total consideration paid by new investors, total consideration paid by all shareholders, average price per share and per ADS paid by all shareholders by \$9.2 million, \$9.2 million, \$0.07 per share and \$0.15 per ADS, respectively, assuming the conversion into approximately 10,602,694 shares of our convertible bonds based on the conversion price resulted from such decrease in the assumed public offering price (after taking into effect anti- dilution adjustments) and sale of 9,212,500 ADSs at \$14.45, before deducting underwriting discounts and commission and other offering expenses payable by us.
+A \$1.00 decrease in the assumed public offering price of \$ per ADS would decrease total consideration paid by new investors, total consideration paid by all shareholders, average price per share and per ADS paid by all shareholders by \$ million, \$ million, \$ per share and \$ per ADS, respectively, assuming the conversion of approximately shares of our convertible bonds based on the conversion price resulted from such decrease in the assumed public offering price (after taking into effect anti-dilution adjustments) and sale of ADSs at \$, after deducting underwriting discounts and commission and other offering expenses payable by us.

-A 10% decrease in the assumed public offering price of \$15.45 per ADS would decrease total consideration paid by new investors, total consideration paid by all shareholders, average price per share and per ADS paid by all shareholders by \$14.2 million, \$14.2 million, \$0.11 per share and \$0.23 per ADS, respectively, assuming the conversion into approximately 10,660,878 shares of our convertible bonds based on the conversion price resulted from such decrease in the assumed public offering price (after taking into effect anti-dilution adjustments) and sale of 9,212,500 ADSs at \$13.91, before deducting underwriting discounts and commission and other offering expenses payable by us.
+A 10% decrease in the assumed public offering price of \$ per ADS would decrease total consideration paid by new investors, total consideration paid by all shareholders, average price per share and per ADS paid by all shareholders by \$ million, \$ per share and \$ per ADS, respectively, assuming the conversion of approximately shares of our convertible bonds based on the conversion price resulted from such decrease in the assumed public offering price (after taking into effect anti-dilution adjustments) and sale of ADSs at \$, after deducting underwriting discounts and commission and other offering expenses payable by us.